linkarzu/linkarzu.github.io/_posts/neovim/2025-01-10-markdown-setup-2025.md

 ## What do you want to see next?

-- Video in which I go over the colorscheme I use in neovim, SketchyBar, kitty, tmux, markdown headings, etc
+- Let me know in the youtube comments, what you'd like to see next

 ## Markdown plugins